AI Lifecycle Models Need To Be Revised. An Exploratory Study in Fintech: Data Analysis

 Interviewees indicated multiple ways in which education can be improved to make graduates better Machine Learning practitioners in the industry.
 Firstly, data scientists should have more knowledge of Software Engineering and vice-versa~(P01, P11, P14, P16).
 P11 indicates that data scientists with little software engineering knowledge will produce code that is harder to maintain and likely increases technical debt.
 On the other hand, a software engineer without data science expertise may write clean code, which nevertheless may not add much business value, because of ineffective data exploration strategies~(P09).

-Another remark by practitioners is that education should put more focus on the process instead of techniques~(P08).
+Another remark by practitioners is that education should focus more on the process of developing Machine Learning, rather than teaching learning techniques~(P08).
 While graduates are appreciated for their broad sense of the state-of-the-art, they must learn how to tackle Machine Learning issues in large organizations~(P08, P10).
 Academia knows well how to work with new projects, but in reality, the history of the company affects how to perform Machine Learning -- e.g., integration with legacy systems~(P08).
 Graduates seem to underestimate the efforts needed for data engineering, especially data collection~(P03, P09, P12).
 Also, too much attention lies solely on the performance of models.
 In reality, over-complex models cannot be applied in organizations, because they tend to be too slow or too hard to explain~(P16).
 These models -- squeezing every bit of performance -- are great for data science competitions as facilitated on Kaggle, but not for the industry, where more efficient solutions are necessary~(P09, P16).

+There is practical value on having a strong background on both Software Engineering and Data Science.
+Education should put more focus on the process instead of model-training techniques.